ngrok/ngrok-operator/docs/developer-guide/releasing.md

 #### Helm Chart

-Releases of the helm chart will tagged with a prefix of `helm-chart-`.
+Releases of the helm chart will be tagged with a prefix of `helm-chart-`.
 For example, version `1.2.0` of the helm chart will have a git tag of `helm-chart-1.2.0` which contains the code used to package and publish version `1.2.0` of the helm chart.